Skip to content

 }

-strerror returns the string description corresponding to the error code, which is suitable for use in custom error messages.
+strerror returns the string description corresponding to the error code, suitable for use in custom error messages.

 c